A little about me

 My philosophy

-My work is about meeting people where they are at and supporting them to create and sustain a strong enough body and mind, to live with more balance, joy, health and ease.
+My work is about meeting people where they are at and supporting them to create and sustain a strong enough body and mind, to adapt, adjust and realign to meet their needs to live with more balance, joy, health and ease.

 I find great meaning and pleasure in studying and sharing this work, and I consider it a true honor to be on a path of service.